utf8sjis/tweet-translator/README.md

 # Usage (local)

-Place a .env file like the one below with your API key in the root directory of tweet-translator.
+Place a .env file like the one below with your API keys in the root directory of tweet-translator.

 ```
 DEEPL_API_KEY="*** DeepL API Authorization Key ***"